microsoft/Data-Science-For-Beginners/5-Data-Science-In-Cloud/18-Low-Code/README.md

 ### 1.3 The Heart Failure Dataset

-Cardiovascular diseases (CVDs) are the number 1 cause of death globally, accounting for 31% of all deaths worlwide.
+Cardiovascular diseases (CVDs) are the number 1 cause of death globally, accounting for 31% of all deaths worldwide.
 Environmental and behavioural risk factors such as tobacco use, unhealthy diet and obesity, physical inactivity and harmful use of alcohol could be used as features for estimation models.
 Being able to estimate the probability of developping a CVD could be of great to prevent attacks for high risk people.

 Kaggle has made publically available a [Heart Failure dataset](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data) that we are going to use for this project.
 You can download the dataset now.
 This is a tabular dataset with 13 columns (12 features and 1 target variable) and contains 299 rows.